 Frome Town Council (FTC) has been taking action on climate change for over fifteen years.
 This work also improves people's lives - making them healthier, better off and more resilient whilst building community cohesion and helping to prepare our town for the future.

-The focus of FTC's climate work has always been on interventions that also improve people's lives particularly their health and interventions that save people money.
-This approach gained new momentum with Green and Healthy Frome (GHF) and is aligned with FTC's overall strategy and objectives.
+A focus on sustainability "win-wins" gained new momentum with Green and Healthy Frome (GHF) and is aligned with FTC's overall strategy and objectives.

-Frome Town Council has launched two new services in GHF Year 3: the Solar and Beyond Renewables work package led initially by Linnea Hopkins and now by Will Reynolds who was previously an energy advice champion.
-This scheme works with householders and businesses to identify opportunities for solar and other renewables, including advice on working with installers and contractors.
+Frome Town Council has launched two new services in GHF Year 3: the Solar and Beyond Renewables work package led initially by Linnea Hopkins and now by Will Reynolds (Renewable Energy Coordinator) who was previously an energy advice champion.
+This scheme works with householders, businesses and community groups to identify opportunities for solar and other renewables, including advice on working with installers and contractors.

-Alongside this, Caroline Wajsblum (Healthy Homes Volunteer Co-ordinator) has developed a retrofit support service to households who have received a retrofit assessment.
+Alongside this, Caroline Wajsblum (Energy Advice and Retrofit Support Coordinator) has developed a retrofit support service to households who have received a retrofit assessment.
 This service has seen good uptake and positive early outcomes.

 Our Healthy Homes team continues to recruit and train energy advice volunteers, with new modules in retrofit becoming available.
-Frome Town Council now hosts seven volunteer Energy Advice Champions in addition to trained staff, enabling greater outreach via community events and home visits, and disseminating skills and knowledge into the community via personal and professional networks.
-The team celebrated at a Summer Social which was also a send-off for Solar and Beyond Renewables Lead Linnea.
+Frome Town Council now hosts 10 volunteer Energy Advice Champions in addition to trained staff, enabling greater outreach via community events and home visits, and disseminating skills and knowledge into the community via personal and professional networks.
+The team celebrated at a Summer Social which was also a send-off for Linnea.